| Lisa delivering a Keynote at Kean University |

 - School Staff Grief: How to teach and work with children when the helping adults are grieving

-- Autism and Loss: Teachers Helping Children with Special Needs Grieve in
+- The Spectrum and Loss: Teachers Helping Children with Special Needs Grieve

 - When Parents Die: supporting staff and students

-- What Teachers and School Personnel Need to Know about Grief
+Teachers and School Personnel Need to Know about Grief: Self Care while caring for the school community

 Programs